thhsie/web-log/README.md

    cd Weblog
    ```

-3. Pick how you want to run this app locally:
+3. Choose how you want to run the application locally:

  #### React client only
-   -  If you prefer to run the frontend only, please refer to the individual **[weblog-client README](./weblog-client/README.md)**.
+   -  If you prefer to run the frontend only, please refer to the individual **[weblog-client README](./weblog-client)**.

 #### React client with the API
-   - If you prefer to run the frontend and backend then setup the webclient as explained in **[weblog-client README](./weblog-client/README.md)**.
-After that, setup the API as explained in **[Weblog.Api README](./Weblog.Api/README.md)**.
-For the latter, it is strongly recommended to follow the Docker option for ease of setup.
+   - If you prefer to run the frontend and backend then setup the webclient as explained in the **[weblog-client README](./weblog-client)**.
+After that, setup the API as explained in the **[Weblog.Api README](./Weblog.Api)**.
+For the latter, it is recommended to follow the Docker option for the easiest setup.